hyundai-robotics/doc-safespace2.0/3-safety-function/1-description-term.md

-﻿# 3.1 Description of terms

-### <mark style="color:green;">Robot monitoring functions</mark>&#xD;

-These are the functions for monitoring the speed, force and momentum of the robot.

-*   **Joint angle monitoring**

-    This monitors the position of each axial joint.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **Joint speed monitoring**

-    This monitors the speed of each axial joint.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **Safe operating stop (SOS) monitoring**

-    This monitors whether the robot stops without any slips.
-In cases when the specified value is exceeded, Stop0 will be actuated.

-*   **Tool center point (TCP) position monitoring**

-    This monitors whether the safety tool model violates the safety space.
-In cases when the safety space is intruded into, the safety stop set by the user will be actuated.

-*   **TCP orientation monitoring**

-    This monitors whether the tool orientation is out of the specified range.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **TCP speed monitoring**

-    This monitors the speed of the tool tip.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **Power monitoring**

-    This monitors the power of the robot.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **Momentum monitoring**

-    This monitors the momentum of the robot.
-In cases when the specified value is exceeded, the safety stop set by the user will be actuated.

-*   **Collision detection**

-    In cases when the allowable value is exceeded because of an external force applied to the robot, the safety stop set by the user will be actuated.

-### <mark style="color:green;">Safety layout</mark>&#xD;

-These are the parameters for the safe space and the tool space that form the criteria for monitoring the TCP position and orientation.

-*   **Safety space**

-    This refers to the working space and the protected space.
-*   **Working space**

-    This refers to the space in which the robot carries out work.
-If the tool or the robot’s model goes out of the working space, the safety stop function will be actuated.
-*   **Protected space**

-    This refers to the space where the operator should be safeguarded from the robot.
-If the tool or the robot’s model goes out of the protected space, the safety stop function will be actuated.
-*   **Safety tool modeling**

-    The tool attached to the robot is modeled in spheres and cones to monitor the TCP position and orientation.
-*   **Safety robot modeling**

-   The robot’s 2nd axis and 3rd axis are modeled in capsule to monitor its distance from the safety space.

-### <mark style="color:green;">Safety stop</mark>&#xD;

-This is the function that stops the robot if any safety conditions are violated.
-There are three methods for the safety stop.
-For more details on the methods, refer to ISO 13850 or IEC 60204-1.

-*   **Stop0**

-    The power of the motors of all the joint modules will disconnect immediately, and the motors will stop (uncontrolled stop).
-*   **Stop1**

-    The motors of all the joint modules will decelerate and stop, and the power of the motors will disconnect (controlled stop).
-The robot will decelerate as it continues to move along the programmed path, and then it will stop.
-As soon as the robot stops, its power will be disconnected.
-*   **Stop2**

-    The motors of all the joint modules will decelerate, and the safe operating stop (SOS) will take effect.
-The power supply status of all the motors will be retained.

-If stop 1 and stop are performed, the deceleration process is monitored through the stop time and distance.

-*   **Stop time**

-    This monitors the time from start deceleration to actual robot stop.
-If the robot does not stop within the set time, perform Stop 0 to immediately remove power from the motor.
-*   **Stop distance**

-    This monitors the distance of TCP from start deceleration to actual robot stop.
-If the robot does not stop within the set time, perform Stop 0 to immediately remove power from the motor.

-### <mark style="color:green;">Safety motion tuning</mark>&#xD;
-This function automatically adjusts the robot’s motion to ensure that the specified parameters are not exceeded.
-The parameters taken into account during motion tuning are as follows.

-*   **Joint speed**

-*   **TCP speed**
+# 3.1 Terminology

+### <mark style="color:green;">Robot Monitoring Function</mark>&#xD;

+Parameters that serve as the references for monitoring the robot's speed, force, and momentum.

+* **Joint Angle Monitoring**

+Monitors the position of each axis joint.
+Performs a user-set safety stop if the reference value is exceeded.

+* **Joint Speed Monitoring**

+Monitors the speed of each axis joint.
+Performs a user-set safety stop if the reference value is exceeded.

+* **Safe Operating Stop (SOS) Monitoring**

+Monitors whether each axis maintains a stopped state without slip.
+Performs Stop 0 if the reference value is exceeded.

+* **TCP Position Monitoring**

+Monitors whether the safety tool model violates the safety area.
+Performs a user-set safety stop if the area is violated.

+* **TCP Orientation Monitoring**

+Monitors whether the tool orientation stays within the specified range.
+Performs a user-set safety stop if the reference value is exceeded.

+* **TCP Speed Monitoring**

+Monitors the speed of the TCP.
+Performs a user-set safety stop if the reference value is exceeded.

+* **Power Monitoring**

+Monitors the robot's power.
+Performs a user-set safety stop if the reference value is exceeded.

+* **Momentum Monitoring**

+Monitors the robot's momentum.
+Performs a user-set safety stop if the reference value is exceeded.

+* **Collision Detection**

+Performs a user-set safety stop when an external force applied to the robot exceeds the allowable value.

+### <mark style="color:green;">Safety Layout</mark>

+Parameters for the safety areas and tool areas that serve as the references for the monitoring of the TCP position and orientation.

+* **Safety Area**

+General term for the tool's work area and protected area
+* **Work area**

+The area where the robot performs work.
+Performs a safety stop if the tool model and robot elbow model leave the work area.
+* **Protected Area**

+The area that should be protected from the robot.
+Performs a safety stop if the tool model and robot elbow model violate the protected area.
+* **Safety Tool Modeling**

+Models the tool attached to the robot as a sphere and cone for the TCP position and orientation monitoring
+* **Safety Robot Modeling**

+Models the robot's 2nd and 3rd axes as capsules to monitor the distance from the safety area

+### <mark style="color:green;">Safety Stop</mark>&#xD;

+Stops the robot to create a safe state when safety is violated.
+There are 3 stop methods.
+For detailed information on each stop method, refer to "ISO 13850" or "IEC 60204-1."

+* **Stop 0**

+Immediately removes the power from the motor of each join and stop the joints (uncontrolled stop).
+* **Stop 1**

+Motors of all joints decelerate and stop, then power is removed from the motors (controlled stop).
+The robot decelerates to a stop while continuously following the program path and the power is cut off as soon as the robot stops.
+* **Stop 2**

+The motor of each joint decelerates and then Safe Operating Stop (SOS) monitoring operates.
+Power supply to all motors is maintained.

+Stop 1 and Stop 2 functions monitor the deceleration process through deceleration time and distance.

+* **Stop Time**

+Monitors the time from the start of deceleration to the actual stop.
+If the robot does not stop within the set time, Stop 0 is performed to immediately remove the power from the motors.
+* **Stop Distance**

+Monitors the TCP distance from the start of deceleration to the actual stop.
+If the robot does not stop within the set distance, Stop 0 is performed to immediately remove the power from the motors.

+### <mark style="color:green;">Safe Motion Tuning</mark>&#xD;

+This function automatically adjusts robot motion to avoid exceeding the entered parameters.
+The following parameters are considered during motion tuning:

+* **Joint Speed**

+* **TCP Speed**

 * **Power**

 * **Momentum**

-*   **Stop time**
+* **Stopping Time**

-*   **Stop distance**
+* **Stopping Distance**